Yukiyousa/yukiyousa.github.io/about/index.md

 Yizhuo Ma（马一卓）

 I am currently a junior majoring in software engineering at University of Electronic Science and Technology of China, member of [ZeQi Studio](https://github.com/ZeQi-Studio).
-Now I'm an intern in Prof.Weizhong Qian's lab.
 ## Education Experience

 2019~present, University of Electronic Science and Technology of China, B.E. in Software Engineering